ef23/APAX/README.txt

 First, https://github.com/vbmithr/ocaml-websocket must be cloned and built.
 This may require a bunch of dependencies during the build process.
-This is the only third party dependency we have (aside from Lwt).
+This is the only third party dependency we have (aside from Lwt and Yojson).

 Next, a simple make compile should do in order to compile the project.